vippsas/vipps-recurring-api/vipps-recurring-api-quick-start.md

    Here, the `agreementId` and `landing_page_url` are retrieved from the response and set as variables.

 2. Once you complete the session, a unique identifier `sub` can be retrieved in the agreement details.
-   Send request `Get Agreement` for information about this payment by using the [`GET:/agreements/{{agreementId}}`][fetch-agreement-endpoint] endpoint.
+   Send a request `Get Agreement` for information about this payment by using the [`GET:/agreements/{{agreementId}}`][fetch-agreement-endpoint] endpoint.

    In this example, `sub` is retrieved from the response and set as a variable.